-Asylum seekers can now apply for work permits online!
+Asylum seekers can now apply for and renew work permits online!

 Asylum seekers can now apply for a work permit online with U.S. Citizenship and Immigration Services (USCIS)!
 ASAP members won this change after many months of advocating.